Turing-Space/ECoupon-on-blockchain/README.md

 The smart contract sorce code is deployed on [rinkeby](https://rinkeby.etherscan.io/address/0x3a4b4259140988baaf9de41e95423052d9c0300e#code)

 * Testrpc has been taken by Truffle and thus has changed its name to ganache-cli.
 The above command can still work with its old features but not the lastest ones.
 More details please refer to their [GitHub repo](https://github.com/trufflesuite/ganache-cli).

+* We are using [Truffle Box](https://truffle-box.github.io) for bootstraping with [Truffle](https://github.com/trufflesuite/truffle) as the fundamental framework.

 <br>
 <br>